 And the good news is this:

-Research shows that green tea extract can actually deliver on these hopes.
+Research shows that green tea extract can actually deliver on (some of) these hopes.

 What Are the Benefits of Green Tea Extract?